lambdaJasonYang/npmFrontendTemplateWebpack/README.md

 ## Summary

 * Write our code in the `src` folder.
-* Webpack will build our js and types to the `lib` folder and the htmlplugin generate a html file in the `lib/demo` folder to run our library on the browser.
-* On publish, we simply delete the `lib/demo` folder and publish the rest of the `lib` folder.
+* Webpack will build our js and types to the `lib` folder and the htmlplugin generates a html file in the `lib/demo` folder to demo our library on the browser.  * On publish, we simply delete the `lib/demo` folder and publish the rest of the `lib` folder.

 ## To run